Skip to Main Content

 Resubmission

-Any subsequent PAR submitted to correct an error or omission after the initial PAR was non-affirmed.
-A provider may resubmit a PAR an unlimited number of times.
+Any subsequent PAR submission (i.e., to correct an error or omission after receiving a non-affirmation decision for an initial PAR).
+Providers have an unlimited number of opportunities to resubmit a PAR.

-NOTE: Ensure the most recent UTN is reported with each resubmission request.
+NOTE: Report the most recent UTN with each resubmission request.

 Expedited

-NOTE: Do not select this request type based solely on the scheduled date of service for a procedure.
-The specific reason/rationale must be included for CGS to substantiate the need for an expedited decision.
+NOTE: Don't select this request type based solely on the scheduled procedure date.
+When appropriate, you must include the specific reason/rationale for CGS to substantiate the need for an expedited decision.

 2 business days